YYL7/Projects/Data Mining Project/README.md

 We remove the instances with feature “race” == ‘?’ or “gender” == ‘Unknown/ Invalid’ since they only contain a small part (less than 2%) of the entire data set.

-After performing the above operation, we were left with 69667 instances with 21 features for further analysis.

 2.3 Other Processing Steps

 Converted to binary values (0 and 1): “readmitted”, “diabetesMed”, “change”, “glipizide”, “metformin”, “A1Cresult”, “gender”